msulima/msulima.github.io/_posts/2014-05-09-start-a-blog-with-jekyll.markdown

 `jekyll new blog` command generated a sample markdown file with some content in `_posts` directory.
 The simplest solution is to rename it and overwrite it's content.
 Note that posts names must be in `YEAR-MONTH-DAY-title.MARKUP` format.

-I can't tell you what you want to put there, but the syntax is simply:
+I can't tell you what you want to put there, but the syntax is:

 * [markdown] -- with [kramdown] implementation as default[^markdown].
 You can replace it with textile though.
 * [Liquid] -- template engine with syntax really similar to Django templates.